confluentinc/ksql/design-proposals/klip-3-serialization-of-single-fields.md

 ### SQL syntax

-Users can override the configured defaults and control how single field keys and values are serialized by providing the following `WITH` clause properties.
+Users can override the configured defaults and control how single field keys and values schemas are serialized by providing the following `WITH` clause properties.

 * `WRAP_SINGLE_VALUES`: boolean property that will override the `ksql.persistence.wrap.single.values` configuration.